Record a salary journal - UK only

 Name Enter the name for the new nominal code, for example SPP Reclaimed.

-When you create a new nominal code you must check your Chart of Accounts to ensure this nominal code is included in a Chart of Accounts range.
+When you create a new nominal code, check your Chart of Accounts to ensure you include this nominal code in the correct range.

-If you're using Sage 50 Accounts Plus or Sage 50 Accounts Professional you can use the Memorise and Recall options to create a skeleton salary journal.
+If you're using Sage 50 Accounts Professional, you can use the Memorise and Recall options to create a skeleton salary journal.
+To discuss moving to this variant, leave your details and we'll be in touch

 1. Click Nominal codes then click Journal entry.